rhysd/Shiba/README.md

 > [!WARNING]
 > Shiba v2 is a work in progress

-[Shiba][shiba] is a simple [Markdown][gh-markdown] preview application to be used with your favorite text editor.
+[Shiba][shiba] is a simple [Markdown][gh-markdown] browser to preview documents with your favorite text editor.
-It is designed for simplicity, performance, keyboard-friendliness.
+It is designed for simplicity, performance, keyboard-friendly navigations.

 ![Screenshot of light/dark windows](https://raw.githubusercontent.com/rhysd/ss/master/Shiba/main.jpg)